Rusbel1/hotel-trivoli/README.md

 ## Before running

-install node, npm and yarn
+Make shure you have installed the following programms:
+- node
+- npm
+- yarn

 ## Commands